MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2019-06-01-elysian-IT-extension.md

 title: Elysian IT extension to integrate security hardened Windows image into Jenkins pipeline and assist with Azure migration
 image: /assets/img/Jenkins-CD.png
 description: >
   In March 2019 MPFE Consultancy were engaged by Elysian IT to further support the project with their Financial Technology client and to contribute to a separate Azure migration project.
-During this engagement we worked with Jenkins, Gradle, AWS and Azure.
+During this engagement we worked with Jenkins, Gradle and AWS CloudFormation templates as well as Azure Blueprints and ARM templates for the migration project.
 sitemap: false
 hide_last_modified: true
 author: mark